FezVrasta/snackbarjs/README.md

 ## Interact with snackbars

-Once you a snackbar is created, it can be hidden or toggled with:
+Once a snackbar is created, it can be hidden or toggled with:

     $("#snackbarid").snackbar("show");
     $("#snackbarid").snackbar("hide");